Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 {{< hint info >}}
 __NOTE__
-The __Webin File Uploader__ is a Java web start application provided by ENA and downloadable from Webin Portal which can be used to upload your files.
-It also automatically creates .md5 files and uploads them for you.
+The __Webin File Uploader__ is a Java web start application provided by ENA (downloadable from Webin Portal) that can be used as an alternative GUI to upload your files to ENA's data upload area.
+Compared to FileZilla, it offers far fewer options, but it is simpler and automatically creates .md5 files and uploads them for you.
 {{< /hint >}}
 {{< hint warning >}}
 __WARNING__